-Complaint No.
+Complaint No. 298064

-Leroy Township, Bradford County
+Springfield Township, Bradford County

-Dear Mr.
+Dear

-The Department has investigated the possible degradation of your water supply well located at , in response to a 5/20/2012 complaint that recent gas well drilling activities may have affected your water well.
-On 5/20/2012, the Department collected samples from your home water supply.
-The samples were submitted to the Department's laboratory in Harrisburg for analysis.
-The analytical reports for the samples were previously submitted to you in a letter dated 6/29/2012.

-The sample results showed iron and manganese exceeded secondary maximum contaminate levels (MCLs).
-Secondary MCLs reflect the aesthetics of the water (i.e. taste, smell, etc.).
-Additionally, the sample results showed methane is present at 82.7 mg/L in your water supply.
+The Department has investigated the possible degradation of your water supply well located at the above listed address, in response to a 7/8/2013 complaint that gas well drilling activities may have affected your water well.
+On 7/9/2013, the Department collected samples from your home water supply.
+The samples were submitted to the Department's laboratory in Harrisburg for analysis, and the analytical reports for the samples were previously submitted to you.
+Additional samples were collected from your water supply by various parties between 7/9/2013 and 4/10/2014, and were submitted to the Department's laboratory or to an accredited third party laboratory for analysis.
+Tables illustrating the results of those samples are included, as well as documents that will assist you with interpreting the sample results.
+The sample results showed methane was present at between 7.59 and 43.4 mg/l in your water supply.
 At this time, the Department's investigation indicates that gas well drilling has impacted your water supply.